movalex/BMD_requests/README.md

 15. Overhaul the Custom Controls interface so it is easier to use and commit changes without closing the interface.
 See Cinema 4D's Custom User Data Dialog as a perfect example of how it could be. https://help.maxon.net/us/pics/020053.jpg

-16. Duplicate tool should not clip DoD to the frame size.
+16. Duplicate tool (Dup) should not clip DoD to the frame size.
 Instead we should have to move duplicate source beyond frame and still have correct duplicates.
 Right now it looks like this (wrong behavior): https://cl.ly/7bfad0d58350

+17. It is not possible to move keys a single frame left or right with a keystroke on Windows - Fusion 16 beta3. `ctrl+alt+right` instead moves to 0.1 frame (bug).

 ### Media Management and Workflow
 1. Add a scaled down media management page with project management / version and revision features like Generation.